All About the CPRA

 Additional Protections for Minors

-In other words, children are automatically protected under the CPRA, and in some instances fines for non-compliance will be three times heftier than they were before.
+In other words, children are automatically protected under the CPRA amendments, and in some instances fines for non-compliance will be three times heftier than they were before.

 Express Information Security Requirements